Trump Scorns Mainstream News, But Not The Christian Broadcasting Network

 "I tell you what," Trump told Brody, "I've always felt the need to pray, so I would say that the office is so powerful that you need God even more."

-In early December, Brody interviewed Vice President Mike Pence, who described Trump as a "believer," a genuine Christian.
+In early December, Brody interviewed Vice President Pence, who described Trump as a "believer," a genuine Christian.

 "I think President Trump has a heart of gratitude for evangelical Christians in this country," Pence told Brody.

-White evangelicals overwhelmingly supported Trump in the 2016 election and he's given evangelical leaders what several have described as unprecedented access to the White House.
-He's delivered on many of their priorities, including nominating U.S. Supreme Court Justice Neil Gorsuch and appointing abortion-rights opponents to key positions in his administration.
+White evangelicals overwhelmingly supported Trump in the 2016 election, and he has given evangelical leaders what several have described as unprecedented access to the White House.
+He has delivered on many of their priorities, including nominating U.S. Supreme Court Justice Neil Gorsuch and appointing abortion-rights opponents to key positions in his administration.

 Trump's relationship with evangelical leaders has thrived despite allegations against him from multiple women of sexual harassment and assault.

-Brody says many conservative Christians feel a kinship with Trump — the outsider who's ridiculed by the elites.
+Brody says many conservative Christians feel a kinship with Trump — the outsider who is ridiculed by the elites.
 He says they see in Trump a nostalgia for a time when many white evangelicals felt American culture was more explicitly aligned with Christian values.

 "He, in essence, has become their ... moral crusader, in a way," Brody says.
 "Which is so wild that a guy like this would be in the role of moral crusader — who would have ever thought Donald Trump, of all people, would have been that guy?"

-While Trump routinely scorns much of the mainstream press, he's been content to take his message directly to his base — on social media, and on CBN.
+While Trump routinely scorns much of the mainstream press, he has been content to take his message directly to his base — on social media, and on CBN.